 Cost is something we continually strive to address, and in another student success story from February of 2016, Soumya Ranjan Mohanty described how Udacity’s cost structure enabled him to achieve his dream of landing a cutting-edge Data Science job:

 “I have encouraged a lot of my friends—many of whom are still in college—to enroll at Udacity.
 Some say that it is a little expensive, but I think the fact that I had paid money to enroll actually drove me to complete my program faster.
-Furthermore, I remind them that I got most of my money back, through Udacity’s 50% tuition refund offer, and through my other work with Udacity as a reviewer.”

 In a March 4th profile of Rakuten (one of our hiring partners), Francois Bergeron, Recruiting Manager at Rakuten, shared his thoughts as to why Udacity alumni are so highly regarded: